Spicy Peanut Noodles with Chicken – Easy Main Dish Salad Pantry Recipe

 Ingredients

-- ½ to ¾ pound linguine or udon, or rice noodles*
+- ½ to ¾ pound linguine, udon or rice noodles*

-- 1½ cups grated carrots about 2 large
+- 1½ cups grated carrots (about 2 large)

-- 1 medium sweet onion cut in half and sliced thinly
+- 1 medium sweet onion, cut in half and sliced thinly

-- 1 red bell pepper cut into thin matchstick-sized pieces
+- 1 red bell pepper, cut into thin matchstick-sized pieces

 For Dressing:

-- 2 tablespoons peanut butter
+- 2 tablespoons peanut butter (just peanuts and salt)

 - 1/4 cup soy sauce

-- 2 tablespoons rice vinegar
+- 2 tablespoons rice vinegar (or apple cider vinegar)

-- 1 tablespoon honey
+- 1 tablespoon honey (or maple syrup)

 - 1 tablespoon peeled and grated fresh ginger

-- 1 clove garlic minced
+- 1 clove garlic, minced

 - 3 tablespoons olive oil or peanut oil, skimmed from the top of natural peanut butter